-The impact of the spread of the coronavirus (COVID-19) is rapidly increasing.
+Update, 5 July 2020 – The coronavirus (COVID-19) is still having an impact on all of us.
 As Eurofiber manage “vital” digital infrastructure we have a social responsibility to limit disruption to the economy and society.
 To this end we apply protocols aimed at the safety and health of our employees and business relations, as well as the continuity of services to our clients in the private and public sectors.
 These protocols are laid down in a Continuity Plan.

 Mitigation of service provision risks